-The Board prohibits all forms of unlawful harassment of students by all district students and staff members, contracted individuals, vendors, and volunteers in the schools.
+The Board strives to provide a safe, positive learning climate for students in the schools.
+Therefore, it shall be the policy of the district to maintain an educational environment in which harassment in any form is not tolerated.
+The Board prohibits all forms of unlawful harassment of students by all district students and staff members, contracted individuals and vendors, and volunteers in the schools.
 The Board encourages students who have been harassed to promptly report such incidents to the designated employees.

-The Board directs that complaints of harassment shall be investigated promptly and impartially, and corrective action be taken when allegations are substantiated.
+The Board directs that complaints of harassment be investigated promptly and impartially, and corrective action be taken when allegations are verified.
 Confidentiality of all parties shall be maintained, consistent with the district's legal and investigative obligations.
-Neither reprisals nor retaliation shall occur as a result of good faith charges of harassment.
+No reprisals or retaliation shall occur as a result of good faith charges of harassment.